Common Ground

 If someone doesn’t “pull their own weight” and deliver their fair share of work, their teammates will have to pick up the slack.

-Being trustworthy and fair during working in office or remotely is a cornerstone to the health of the team and the company.
+Being trustworthy and fair during working in the office or remotely is a cornerstone to the health of the team and the company.

 Etiquette